thorlorick/react_grade_insight/pastings.md

 # PATTERN MATCHER
 As of right now (11/18/25) Rick is a pattern matcher.
 He's got nothing else other than pattern matching, but so far he's decent at it!!!

+# CLEAN UP TIME
+I have so many files from so many different iterations that I need to clean up.
+BUT..deleting the wrong file....oh man this is going to be stressful.
+Here we go.....